The History of the Paisley Symbol and Paisley Pattern

 If you have the opportunity to visit Milan, Italy make sure you visit "Etro: Generation Paisley".
 The exhibition is at the Mudec Museum.
 The Etro fashion family are experts at creating beautiful paisley fashion collections every year.
 This exhibition has been curated by the family and Judith Clark of the Victoria and Albert Museum.
 Luke Leitch, Vogue journalist wrote in his article dated September 24, 2018 "The Etro-defining shift to paisley, an ancient central Asian pattern based on the seed of the date palm, happened in the ’80s".
 (The exhibition has) "rooms dedicated to Etro’s excellent campaigns over the years" and "There is also an awesome digital installation in which visitors can look further and further into the apparently infinite complexity of Etro’s patterns".
 Highly recommended!

-For contemporary paisley-pattern fabric products designed by Patrick Moriarty, take a look at his Etsy store.
-A selection of his textile designs are available to buy as lengths of fabric by the yard or metre in his Spoonflower store.
+For contemporary paisley-pattern fabric products designed by Patrick Moriarty, take a look at the new Paisley Power shop, which Patrick launched using Squarespace website-building software.
+A large selection of his textile designs are available to buy as lengths of fabric by the yard or metre in his Spoonflower store.